 - Involve developing undergraduate or taught postgraduate employability.

-If you have any queries, please contact Dr Joy Perkins, Educational and Employability Adviser in the Careers Service.
+If you have any queries, please contact the Careers and Employability Service.

 *Co-curricular activities refers to opportunities which complement the academic curriculum and which are formally linked to University (e.g. STAR Award, Career Mentoring & volunteering).
 In comparison, involvement in off-campus community initiatives and/or other recreational activities are referred to as ‘extra-curricular activities’.
 Both co-curricular activities and extra-curricular activities are important to students’ personal development and their CV profile, and are frequently valued by employers.